-The College Theology Society holds its Sixty-First Annual Convention from Thursday evening, May 28 through Sunday morning, May 31, 2015, at the University of Portland in Oregon.
+The College Theology Society holds its Sixty-Second Annual Convention from Thursday evening, June 2 through Sunday morning, June 5, 2016, at Rockhurst University in Kansas City, Missouri.

-The first draft of the Convention Program will be posted to this website on or about March 19, 2015.
+The first draft of the Convention Program will be available on March 15, 2016, and online registration will also open at that time.